Discrete Event Systems (HS 2021)

 You can hand in your solutions for correction after the exercise session on a voluntary basis.
 But this is not mandatory or required to be admitted to the exam.

-Regarding the first part of the course (given by Prof. Vanbever), the part on Turing machines (including "P vs NP") is not relevant for the exam.
+Regarding the first part of the course (given by Prof. Vanbever), the slides on context-sensitive grammars and transducers are not relevant for the exam.
 Other than that, all material covered in the lecture and the exercises can be prospects for the examination as usual.

 Please keep in mind that the content of the lecture has been updated a few times in recent years, especially the third part which is taught by a new lecturer!
 Thus, some of the material from the old exams might no longer be covered in the current lecture and additional material has been added.

 Dimitri Bertsekas, Robert Gallager.

 Symbolic Model Checking